ONLINE HELP

 • Managing the errors in the classes generated by the MVP RAD

-• WLanguage: Specific features used to simplify the MVP architecture
+• WLanguage: Specific features to simplify MVP architecture

 • Overview